gyamoto/giphy-client-sample/README.md

-# giphy
+# giphy-client
-Kodein sample. request to GPIHY and show list by Redux with DataBinding and MVVM(ACC) with DataBinding
+Kodein sample. request to GPIHY by Redux with DataBinding and MVVM(ACC) with DataBinding